TimeTravelPenguin/TASCompAssistant/Save File Structure.md

 - `CompetitorData` contains information about each competitor's entry:
     - `Place` is the competitor's rank in the task.
     - `Username` is the name or alias the competitor goes by.
-    - `VIStart` is the VI the TAS begins on (specifically it is the initial `TimeMeasurementName` value - VI is used as a more relatable variable name for development.
-This will be changed in the future).
+    - `TimeUnitStart` is the unit of time that the TAS begins on (specifically it is the initial `TimeMeasurementName` value).
-    - `VIEnd` is the VI the TAS ends on.
+    - `TimeUnitEnd` is the unit of time the TAS ends on.
-    - `VICount` is the total VI count of the competitor's submission.
-This is calculated as `VIEnd - VIStart`.
+    - `TimeUnitCount` is the total count of time units for the competitor's submission.
+This is calculated as `TimeUnitEnd - TimeUnitStart`.
-    - `TimeInSeconds` is the calculation of `VICount` being converted to seconds.
-This is done by dividing it by `TimeMeasurementFrequency`; in other words, `TimeInSeconds = VICount / TimeMeasurementFrequency`.
+    - `TimeInSeconds` is the calculation of `TimeUnitCount` being converted to seconds.
+This is done by dividing it by `TimeMeasurementFrequency`; in other words, `TimeInSeconds = TimeUnitCount / TimeMeasurementFrequency`.
     - `TimeFormatted` is the formatted string of `TimeInSeconds` using hours, minutes, seconds, milliseconds format (e.g. 1h 21m 12s 500ms).
     - `Rerecords` is the rerecord count of the competitor's TAS.
     - `DQ` is a Boolean representing whether or not the current competitor is disqualified.